civictechdc/ancfinder/README.md

 Running the Site
 ----------------

-1. Go to the root of the cloned directory and run docker-compose up -d.
+1. Go to the root of the cloned directory and run `docker-compose up -d`.
 This will start all the required pieces of infrastructure as well as the application.
-2. Initialize the database by running docker-compose exec ancfinder python manage.py syncdb --noinput.
+2. Initialize the database by running `docker-compose exec ancfinder python manage.py syncdb --noinput`.
-3. To stop the application docker-compose stop; it can be restarted with docker-compose start.
+3. To stop the application `docker-compose stop`; it can be restarted with `docker-compose start`.

 To open the site in a browser, direct your browser to http://localhost:80.